-- evidence based / nationally recognised Wave 3 interventions - being delivered by staff who have been appropriately trained - · being consistently delivered by staff - · closing the attainment gap between the child and their peer group - enabling the child to make progress at the expected rate
+- evidence based / nationally recognised Wave 3 interventions - being delivered by staff who have been appropriately trained - being consistently delivered by staff - closing the attainment gap between the child and their peer group - · enabling the child to make progress at the expected rate

-Schools also need to evidence the use of external agencies (e.g. EP, special advisory teachers, SENISS, therapists) in providing specialist assessment of needs and the implementation of the resulting recommended strategies, approaches and programmes.
+Schools are encouraged to utilise external agencies (e.g. EP, special advisory teachers, SENISS, therapists) in providing specialist assessment of needs and the implementation of the resulting recommended strategies, approaches and programmes.